The Role of a System Integrator in your Technology Implementation

 It’s tempting to think of an SI as providing a commodity in a sense; that any one has the same expertise and delivers its services in the same way.
 Not so.

 There are stark differences in processes, expertise and the service of the teams you consider.
 Some key questions to ask:

 - Do they think strategically about your project and ask a lot of questions?
 Having a proactive approach will help them catch potential challenges or obstacles early on – maybe before you even realize them – and solve them faster.

 - Does the SI look at your business holistically and understand how the project will impact other areas, even beyond the stated scope?
 Or does the team have an “order taker” culture that gives you the sense they work from a template, no matter your circumstances?

 - Does the team have narrow tech backgrounds, or do they come from diverse areas like product development, performance engineering, or even merchandising and store operations?
 Expertise in the technology and application stacks you’re using is essential.
 But expertise doesn’t just come from doing the same type of project over and over; it’s about the team’s diversity and creativity.
 Diverse experiences will give them a deeper understanding of your entire business, its needs and objectives.

 - How has the SI handled challenges and surprises?
 If an SI team has experience with many types of technologies, they’re more likely to deliver out-of-the-box thinking and creative problem-solving possibilities.

 - Is the team is made up of employees or primarily contractors?
 Employees will provide long-term stability over the life-cycle of your partnership with the SI.
-Contractors will come and go throughout the project, and any knowledge they have about you walks out the door when they do.
+Contractors will come and go throughout the project, and any knowledge they have walks out the door when they do.